-Here’s some information about the Civil Resolution Tribunal in languages other than English.
+Here’s some information about the CRT in languages other than English.

 We often get asked about how people will use the CRT if they can’t read English.